CloudReactor/cloudreactor-python-ecs-quickstart/docs/development.md

     docker compose run --rm task_1

-Docker Compose is setup so that changes in the environment file `deploy_config/files/.env.dev` and the files in `src` will be available without rebuilding the image.
+Docker Compose is setup so that changes in the environment file `deploy_config/env/.env.dev` and the files in `env` will be available without rebuilding the image.

 The web server can be started with: